Identify potential shelter locations

 You return to the list of categories.
 The next variable you want to consider in your analysis is poverty.
 If a family can't afford to evacuate, they may need to go to a shelter.

 - Click the arrow on the right.
-On the second page, locate and click Poverty.
+On the second page, click Poverty.

-- For Popular Variables, check the box next to 2012-2016 ACS Households Below the Poverty Level.
-Make sure the percent button is selected.
+- For Popular Variables, select the percent button next to 2020 Households Below the Poverty Level (ACS 5-Yr).
+Then, check the variable's box.

-- Click Selected Variables.
-Make sure that all four variables are in the menu.
+- Click Selected variables.
+Confirm that all four variables are in the menu.

 Weight variables and location